-According to BluLeadz, mediocre copy translates into fewer leads.
+It’s a well-known fact that mediocre copy translates into fewer leads.
 But great copy?
-You guessed it—great copy converts.
+You guessed it – great copy converts.

 Moreover, you need to be methodical with the types of information that you include on your freelance blogger website.

 When it comes to your “Services” page, you need to include as much detail as possible.
 Why?
 Well, 47% of visitors look at this page before any other part of a website.

 51% of visitors also think “thorough contact information” is the most important element that’s missing from many company websites.
 Ergo, be sure to include a contact form on your “Contact” page, an email address or a phone number (or perhaps all three) to ensure maximum results.

 And not to mention, SEO is kind of a thing.

 If you want your freelance blogger website to rank well on Google, then you need to ensure that your content is SEO-friendly.

 As well as inserting relevant keywords as and when is possible, you should format your content in such a way that’s effortlessly digestible to the reader.